RechInformatica/rech-cobol-debugger/README.md

 This extension allows debugging COBOL files through VSCode along with an external command-line debugging process, mapping UI actions to commands on the external process.

+The output of each command is captured from debugging process and shown on VSCode UI in many ways, like in Variable Watch or Hover.

 !['Debugger usage' Debugger usage](images/rech-cobol-debugger-usage.gif)

-The output of each command is captured from debugging process and shown on VSCode UI in many ways, like in Variable Watch or Hover.
+The overall architecture is shown below:

 !['Extension architecture' Extension architecture](images/rech-cobol-debugger-diagram.png)